 Contactless delivery does not mean signing for deliveries has to stop, it just needs to get better.
 With the right technology, new methods may be implemented easily, effectively, and affordably.
 In fact, the majority of consumers are expecting it.

 Seven in ten consumers surveyed believe that “Last Mile” delivery enterprise workers should be able to confirm their identity and receipt of a package from a safe distance.
 Using a barcode scanning-enabled smartphone app, delivery drivers can easily capture recipients’ signatures and identities from driver’s licenses and passports quickly and efficiently at a safe distance.

 Inability to Choose a Reasonable Delivery Time Window

 While it is sometimes possible for the customer to track a package in route in the Last Mile, basic delivery tracking only lets the customer know that the product has arrived.
 It doesn’t indicate with certainty that the customer directly received the item.

 Simply put, home delivery of perishable foods is a mega-disaster in the making if Last Mile delivery enterprises don’t improve the process.
 Part of the problem is the packaging.
 Part of the problem is transportation.
-Part of the problem is perception.
-Each problem can be solved, but there are no regulations covering virtual food sales.
+Another part of the problem is perception.
+Each of these problems can be solved, but there are no regulations covering virtual food sales.
 Until there are, consumers will have to “vote with their feet” and use carriers that provide superior service.

 Last Mile delivery enterprises equipping drivers with barcode scanning and OCR-enabled mobile apps can make the delivery process more efficient and mitigate some of the risks associated with the late delivery of perishable food items.